jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

 refactor: make it better
 #################################################################################

-* I can use Exception_ to catch any of the :ref:`Exceptions<Exceptions>` encountered so far, because they inherit from it
+* I can use Exception_ to catch any of the :ref:`Exceptions<Exceptions>` that inherit from it, its children if you will

   .. code-block:: python